 Africa offers outstanding value for families.
 However, some destinations and establishments cater more fully to the enjoyment of children than others.
 In Kenya, children five years old and younger are generally not allowed on game drives in the parks and reserves.
 Travel to Tanzania is not recommended for children younger than eight years old.
 In Botswana and Zambia many lodges do not take children under 12 years.
 Most lodges have swimming pools and baby-sitting services.
 Please contact us for more specific information.

 Africa can be reached by regular international flights to its major cities.
-South African Airways flies direct daily to Johannesburg, South Africa from Atlanta and New York.
-To reach East Africa from the US, you will have to fly through Europe and then to Nairobi on a European airline (e.g., British Airways, KLM, Sabena, etc.).
+South African Airways flies direct daily to Johannesburg or Cape Town, South Africa from Washington DC and New York.
+To reach East Africa from the US, you will have to fly through Europe and then to Nairobi on a European airline (e.g., British Airways, KLM, Delta, etc.).
 African Horizons can arrange international flights to Africa that originate in the United States or Europe.
 We can also arrange flights within Africa.
 Trains and self-drive are convenient options for travel within Southern Africa.

 The accommodation type in Africa varies from hotels and inns to luxury lodges, B&Bs and tented camps.

 – Botswana: Advanced bookings recommended.
 Lodges and safari camps range from tented sites to permanently tented camps, to reed or brick chalets.
 Campsites at national parks are very basic.

 – Kenya: Advanced bookings recommended.
 Most safari lodges have rondavel or banda type accommodations, with a lounge, central dining and bar in single unit hotels.
 Tented accommodations vary from super deluxe to standard tents.

 – Namibia: Advanced bookings are recommended outside of major cities.
 Lodges and safari camps tend to be on private ranches and offer luxurious standards.
 Campsites in national parks are of a high standard with excellent facilities.